neutrons/reflectivity_ui/docs/releasenotes/index.rst

 **Of interest to the User**:

-- PR #XYZ: one-liner description
+- PR #95: Optional dead-time correction (disabled by default)

 **Of interest to the Developer:**